 Write an efficient algorithm to construct a Cartesian tree from in-order traversal.
 A Cartesian tree is a binary tree with the heap property: the parent of any node has smaller value than the node itself.

 Given a binary tree where each node has one extra pointer next, set next pointer to inorder successor for all nodes in the binary tree.

 Given a binary tree, efficiently print all nodes between two given levels in a binary tree.
 The nodes for any level should be printed from left to right.

 Given a binary tree, calculate the difference between sum of all nodes present at odd levels and sum of all nodes present at even level.

-Given a binary tree, calculate sum of all nodes for each diagonal having negative slope (\).
+Given a binary tree, print its nodes in vertical order.
 Assume that the left and right child of a node makes 45 degree angle with the parent.